Alexis-Georganopoulos/Robotic-Finger/README.md

 ##### Closing Remarks
 One could argue that I could repeat the train/retrain loop in the simpler model until I eventually researcher overfited into good performance in the validation set.
 I also experimented with this.
 About 50% of the time it gives good results, and the other 50% it performs poorly on the validation set.
 I argue it is not overfiting on the good 50% since ultimately the model trained on only 25% of the dataset, and was validated against unrelated(different trial) data. <br>
 However it does demonstrate the inherent stochastic nature of neural networks.
 Even if I performed this same experiment with the 90 neuron model, perhaps it would validate well 95% of the time, but poorly on the 5%.
 Even though we know the 90 neurons is an objectively good model, at what point should we say it has become researcher overfit?
 When it only validates 70% of the time?
 30% ?
 An interesting question, but for practical purposes, only the context can inform us.
 In this case, the Syntouch Biotac will never experience a positive z coordinate(the electrode sensors are only on one side of the finger), and all coordinates are constrained by their normalisation.
 Even if it was overfiting outside these ranges, there's no way to know as these ranges will never be achievable.
 In that case, overfiting does not matter.
 An interesting thing to think about.
-Perhaps its more useful to define overfitting as 'Not Underfiting' rather than just poor validation performance.
+Perhaps its more useful to define overfiting as 'Not Underfiting' rather than just poor validation performance.
 #### Support Vector Regression (SVR) - Rejected

 Since SVR was not the final implemented solution, the relevant code has been redacted in favour of the neural network.
 However, it's worth discussing the main insights, choices, and results.<br>